saaaaaaaaasha/jquery-es6/README.md

-# jquery-training
+# spa-jquery-es6

+## Description

+This project is an single page application (SPA) written with the using such technologies as [npm](https://www.npmjs.com/) (Package manager), [jQuery](https://jquery.com/) (Library for js), javascript (modern standart [ES6](http://es6-features.org/)), [express](http://expressjs.com/) (framework for nodejs server).
+It uses pattern MVC for architecture, JSON-file like store in the server and localStorage like local store.

 ## Task

-To develop single web-application with the following functionality:
+To develop SPA with the following functionality:

 ![alt tag](public/i/task.png)